CSC331-WCU/csc331/_episodes/09-paging.md

 ---
-title: "Memory virtualization mechanism: paging"
+title: "Memory virtualization mechanism: paging and tlb"
 teaching: 0
 exercises: 0
 questions:
 - "How to virtualize memory with pages to minimize segmentation issues?"
+- "How to speed up address translation?"
 objectives:
 - "Understand the overall concept of paging."
 - "Understand the data structure for page tables."